CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > then please copy the report to the CPAN Security Group at
 > <cpan-security@perl.org>.

+It is important to advise users not to report security vulnerabilities in public, e.g.

+> Please *do not* use the public issue reporting system on RT or
+> GitHub issues for reporting security vulnerabilities.
+>
+> Please do not disclose the security vulnerability until it has been
+> made public by the maintainers or the CPAN Security Group.
+That
+> includes blogs, social media, forums, or conferences.

+### What to expect for a response

 Advise users on what to expect in terms of a response.
 If there is a formal vulnerability workflow than refer to that section of the document.
 A recommendation that after a certain amount of time not hearing from the author(s), to report to the CPAN Security Group.
 For example